ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 This uses an [ORCID](https://orcid.org/) to unambiguously identify an author, with a _Contextual Entity_ of type [Person]((http://schema.org/Person)).

 Note the string-value of the organizational affiliation.
-This SHOULD be improved by also providing a _Context Entity_ for the organization (see example below).
+This SHOULD be improved by also providing a _Contextual Entity_ for the organization (see example below).

 ### Organizations as values